xrdocs/virtual-routing/_tutorials/2022-12-08-deploy-xrd-on-aws.md

 ---
 published: true
 date: '2022-12-08 15:34 -0800'
-title: Deploy XRd on AWS
+title: Getting Started with XRd on AWS
 author: Taran Deshpande
 excerpt: Learn how to deploy and interact with XRd running in an EKS cluster
 tags: